Tuplet: Triplet

 The triplet indication may also apply to notes of different values, for example a quarter note followed by one eighth note, in which case the quarter note may be regarded as two triplet eighths tied together.

 In some older scores, rhythms like this would be notated as a dotted eighth note and a sixteenth note as a kind of shorthand presumably so that the beaming more clearly shows the beats.

 Tuplet notation

 Notation

-Tuplets are typically notated either with a bracket or with a number above or below the beam if the notes are beamed together.
-Sometimes, the tuplet is notated with a ratio (instead of just a number) — with the first number in the ratio indicating the number of notes in the tuplet and the second number indicating the number of normal notes they have the same duration as — or with a ratio and a note value.
+For example three triplet quarter notes are expressed by quarter notes accompanied by typically either a bracket or with a number above or below the beam if the notes are beamed together.
+Less commonly the tuplet is notated with a ratio (instead of just a number) — with the first number in the ratio indicating the number of notes in the tuplet and the second number indicating the number of normal notes they have the same duration as — or with a ratio and a note value.

+However when tuplets are repeated regularly it is common to omit tuplet indicator completely.
+For example repeated triplet eighths are written just like beamed three eighths.
+In the example below all beamed chunks are understood to be triplets; otherwise it would contradict the time signature.